-As drivers, we all bear the responsibility of looking after our cars.
+As drivers, we all bear the responsibility of looking after our business or personal contract hire cars.

 Keeping your car spick and span requires a great deal of love, affection, and regular servicing.